ColeAmparo/ColeAmparo.github.io/projects/RPSProject.md

 options of Pokemon: Fire, Water and Grass).
 Your opponents picks a Pokemon and once both inputs are stored, the game does a simple animation and declares who lost the round.
 If you lose three rounds, you lose the game as well (indicated by the player’s health).
+If you lose the other player wins (as shown below).

 ## Contribution